UNOFFICIAL

 These swift ships were designed

-to support Pentacans of Jashakar frigates in hit-and-run attacks.
-While the Ochlavita-Fs could accelerate
+to support Pentacans of Jashakar

-with the smaller frigates, it proved incapable of maneuvering with them in a
+frigates, it proved incapable of maneuvering with them in a melee.
+The firepower given up when compared to the

-compared to the standard Ochlavita made them extremely unpopular and they
+standard Ochlavita made them extremely unpopular

-remained rare in Dilgar service. |
+and they remained rare in Dilgar service. |

 |

-Serving alongside standard
+Serving alongside standard Ochlavitas in the Dilgar

-Ochlavitas in the Dilgar advance, the uncommon Ochlavita-L proved its value
+advance, the uncommon Ochlavita-L proved its value

 repeatedly in battles with League forces.